trsong/trsong.github.io/_posts/2021-08-01-DailyQuestionsAug.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Oct 8, 2021 \[Hard\] Random Elements from Infinite Stream (Reservoir Sampling)
+---
+> **Question:** Randomly choosing a sample of k items from a list S containing n items, where n is either a very large or unknown number.
+Typically, n is too large to fit the whole list into main memory.

 ### Oct 7, 2021 LC 390 \[Easy\] Josephus Problem
 ---
 > **Question:** There are `N` prisoners standing in a circle, waiting to be executed.
 The executions are carried out starting with the `kth` person, and removing every successive `kth` person going clockwise until there is no one left.